cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/prod.md

 # GKE example CloudBees CD/RO production installation

+>**NOTE**
+>
+>To follow all steps in this example, a CloudBees CD/RO enterprise license is required.
+For more information on licenses, refer to the CloudBees CD/RO [Licenses](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses) documentation.

+This example provides instructions on how to set up a demo installation of CloudBees CD/RO in a GKE cluster.
+This environment can be used to experiment with CloudBees CD/RO, and includes the following components:

+* CloudBees CD/RO server (`flow-server`)
+* CloudBees CD/RO web server (`web-server`)
+* CloudBees Analytics server (`cloudbees-devopsinsight`)
+* The repository server (`flow-repository`)
+* A bound agent (`flow-bound-agent`), which serves as a local agent for the CloudBees CD/RO and repository servers.
+* External PostgresSQL
+  * If you are using a different database,

 >**IMPORTANT**
 >
 >All examples provided are for informational purposes only.
 They are not meant to be used in production environments, but only to provide working demonstrations of such environments.